Shooter kills three in a Target parking lot in Austin before being captured, police say

 (CNN) — At least three people, including a child, are dead after a gunman opened fire in a Target parking lot in Austin, Texas, before stealing two cars and being tasered by police, authorities said.

-The suspect is a White man in his 30s, with “a mental health history” and prior criminal offenses, Austin Police Chief Lisa Davis said.
+The suspect is a White man in his 30s, with “a mental health history” and prior criminal offenses, Austin Police Chief Lisa Davis said in a news conference.
 Authorities have not released his name.

 A motive has not been determined and it’s not immediately clear what led to the shooting.